Honey Balsamic Pork Tenderloin

-We usually eat Honey Balsamic Pork Tenderloin with smashed potatoes.
-They go well with the pork and also cooks quickly since and no peeling the potatoes is also a plus.
+We love this Honey Balsamic Pork Tenderloin with a side of smashed potatoes.
+It goes really well with the pork and also cooks quickly since and no peeling the potatoes is also a plus.
 When pork tenderloins are on sale, I’ll buy extra and freeze them so I have the pork on hand for this recipe and another favorite, Apricot Glazed Pork .

 - 1 1/2 - 2 pound pork tenderloin